What is Psychological Assessment?

 - The psychologist will conduct an interview to understand the question we want to answer along with the history and symptoms.

 - Standardized Psychological Tests help objectively measure the traits, symptoms, behaviours, thoughts or feelings of the client.
-These tests help to identify possible diagnoses in a concrete way.
+These tests help to identify possible diagnoses in a concrete way, often using a strengths and weaknesses approach.

-- Observations are sometimes necessary to see the concerning behavior or evaluate how an individual interacts in their own environment.
+- Observations are sometimes necessary to see the concerning behaviour or evaluate how an individual interacts in their own environment.

-- The psychologist will use Informal psychological tests, surveys or interviews to gather information from the client or other sources such as teachers, parents or managers (never without the client’s written permission).
+- The psychologist may include surveys or interviews to gather information from other sources such as teachers, parents or managers (never without the client’s written permission).

 Why Participate in a Psychological Assessment?